leandrogoe/sidekiq-tamer/README.md

 ## Usage

-With the help of this gem you can push back the execution of your jobs whenever the resources they depend on are considerd to be on an unhealthy state.
+With the help of this gem you can push back the execution of your jobs whenever the resources they depend on are considerd to be on an unhealthy or stressed state.
 The concept of resource is rather generic and you can provide your own implementation of whatever resource you like, such a database or an API endpoint.
 We also provide a library to manage a few specific resources that you can simply drop-in your code.

 ### Implementing your own resource